michaelcloran/shooter/README.md

 - ### JavaScript<br>
 I went to https://jshint.com/ and copied over my script.js and found various issues mostly todo with missing semicolons and when this was fixed, some variables had to be used in the this.variable context.
+I use 2 scripts for my project in the play-game.html i define some scripting inside script tags and define global variable in the first and these are used in the second.
+So jshint points this out as undefined variables.

 <hr>
 <p align="right">